 3. Fire and Explosion: Explosion and fire limits.
 Flammable substances and their classification.
 Fire and explosion risks and their assessment.
 Fire prevention and protection strategies.
 Firefighting: main systems and equipment.

-4. Occupational Health and Industrial Hygiene: Chemical hazards.
+4. Occupational Health and Industrial Hygiene: Occupational Noise and Vibration.
+Chemical hazards.
 Control of Substances Hazardous to Health (COSHH).
-Occupational Noise and Vibration.
+Exposure Legal limits.
 Illumination in the workplace.
-Thermal environment.

 5. Safety Signs.
 Personal Protective Equipment (PPE).
 Legal requirements and precautions for use.